-I am grateful to numerous anonymous scholars for serving as referees, and for helping me assess the papers, comment on them, and help the authors improve the manuscripts.
-Some of these referees have read two, three, and two of them even four versions of the manuscript, which have substantially delayed the completion of this special issue.
+I am grateful to the following scholars for serving as anonymous referees, and for helping me assess the papers, comment on them, and help the authors improve the manuscripts: Haipeng (Allan) Chen, Todd Clark, Andreas Hornstein, James Kahn, Praveen Kopalle, Stefan Krauss, Zheng Liu, Avichai Snir, and Alex Wolman.
+Some of these referees have read two, three, and two of them even four versions of the manuscript, which has substantially delayed the completion of this special issue.
 I am grateful to the authors for patiently waiting for the completion of this editorial process.
-I also thank my colleagues and coauthors, Bob Barsky, Mark Bergen, Allan Chen, Sourav Ray, Paul Rubin, Avichai Snir, Andy Young, and Mark Zbaracki for numerous conversations, comments, and advice throughout the editorial process.
+I also thank my colleagues and coauthors, Bob Barsky, Mark Bergen, Sourav Ray, Paul Rubin, Andy Young, and Mark Zbaracki for numerous conversations, comments, and advice throughout the editorial process.
 Soyong Chong, Mike Hammock, and Shireen Meer provided efficient editorial assistance in the editing and processing of the special issue.
 Finally, I thank Wiley's production personnel of the MDE for their assistance in processing the papers for publication.